 Stay hydrated – Another one for all travellers: make sure you drink plenty of water!
 Your skin will thank you for it, trust me.
 When travelling within New Zealand I take my own, but if travelling overseas I usually buy bottled water because of the rules around liquids on planes.
 Make sure you check out the rules for the area you’re travelling in before you fly!
 Make sure you drink plenty of water when you get off the plane too.

 Tray tables – Depending on the distance from the seat in front of you, if you have a fat stomach there is a good chance that your tray table won’t sit flat.
-I’ve only experienced this on domestic flights on smaller planes where there is not a lot of leg room.
+I’ve experienced this on domestic flights on smaller planes where there is not a lot of leg room and it sucks.
 Also, if the person in front of you reclines their seat then you’re probably going to be uncomfortable.
 This is where getting a seat with extra leg room comes in handy – those extra few inches can make all the difference!
 I also found that seats in Premium Economy on some flights have tray tables that fold out across from the side of your chair, that’s basically a complete disaster for me as a fat woman – more details on that here.

 And now it’s time to put up your tray tables, relax and enjoy your flight…